Editor's note: This story originally ran on April 10 and has been updated following Celtics-Bucks Game 3.

 Jaylen Brown was one of the first teammates to reach Baynes as he laid face-down under the basket.

-A Matthew Dellavedova screen had pinned both Horford and Shane Larkin, allowing Antetokounmpo a free run at the hoop late in the first quarter of an October meeting between the Celtics and Milwaukee Bucks.
+A Dellavedova screen had pinned both Horford and Shane Larkin, allowing Antetokounmpo a free run at the hoop late in the first quarter of an October meeting between the Celtics and Milwaukee Bucks.
 Baynes left his man on the opposite block and rose up as the Greek Freak reared back for a ferocious tomahawk.

 Greek Freak misses epic dunk.